 These forts can make up for stunning wedding photoshoot spots in Goa.

-Hinterlands of Goa’s tourist trail is beautiful beyond words.
+Hinterlands of Goa is beautiful beyond words.
 During monsoon, there is lush green vegetation around the nameless coconut groves.
 On a wintry sunny morning, old fishermen’s villages beam with colors.
 A walk amid this easy life celebration brings in sheer joy and fills up a visitor’s mind!
+It is just the sense of being there brings in mirth, you do not really need a list of to do things!
+Yet, I complied this list because I have been to Goa more than 6 times so far.
+Each time, I was in the state, I found something new and more exciting to do.
+Let me know what are your favorite things to do in Goa?

 Pin this post for later!